Scandinavian Folk Dance: Basics for Beginners—

 HOW: Attend these dance lessons in a small group setting.

-COST: $25 per person per month, covers 3 evenings of dance instruction.
-Pay in advance or at the first class meeting (2nd Monday of the month.)
+COST: $15 per person for 2 evenings or $22 per person for 3 evenings.
+Pay in advance or at the first class meeting (2nd Monday of each month.)

-BRING: Water bottle, smooth-soled, low-heeled, comfortable shoes.
+BRING: Smooth-soled, low-heeled, comfortable shoes.
 We change dance partners often to facilitate learning so bring a partner if you have one but it is not necessary.

 Click here for photos from previous classes